-- Easy to install – most people can install a window AC, however, it’s better to have someone who is experienced show you how to the first time.
+- Easy to install – Most people can install a window AC, however, it’s better to have someone who is experienced show you how to the first time.
 Safety should be the number one priority.

 Standing AC Units

-- Loud – portable AC units can be quite loud.
+- Loud – Portable AC units can be quite loud.
 While quiet options are available, most of them are noisy and can be annoying if you don’t like a lot of white noise.

 Mini-Split Air Conditioners

 - Small – mini-split ACs are small and don’t take up a lot of room.
-They are noticeable but they aren’t as large as other AC units yet they cool the area just as good, perhaps even better than standard AC units.
+They are noticeable but they aren’t as large as other AC units, yet they cool the area just as good, perhaps even better than standard AC units.

 - Easy installation – though installing a multi-split isn’t as easy as using a portable AC, it’s much easier than installing central air.
-You don’t need to use any ducts and only a small conduit.
+You don’t need to use any ducts and a small conduit.